 Thank you for applying for a job at our firm.
 Your application wasn’t successful this time, but we hope you’ll apply for another role with us again soon.

 You could also consider whether there’s a more positive way to think of the bad news.

-I had one client who had a statement like this on their website:
+One client had a statement like this on their website:

 Unfortunately due to insufficient public donations, we have had to start charging for parking to help fund the costs of maintaining the bird sanctuary.